It may be 90 in the shade and a challenge to keep your ice cubes from melting in your favorite beverage.

 Peoria travels to Roanoke for the Dawgs regular season home finales March 30-31, before Roanoke hits the road to Peoria to end the regular season with a pair April 6-7.

 One change fans will see this year is the makeup of the 10-team SPHL.
 The Birmingham Bulls will be a new addition to the league, replacing the Columbus Cottonmouths who made the decision to cease operations for the 2017-18 season after a new buyer could not be finalized.
 The Cottonmouths hope to return for the 2018-19 campaign.

-Rail Yard Dawgs marketing director Alexandra Martin says everyone in the Roanoke organization is excited about the upcoming season and many new things are planned for the fans.
+Rail Yard Dawgs marketing director Alexandra Martin said everyone in the Roanoke organization is excited about the upcoming season and many new things are planned for the fans.

 “We really felt great about last year and our attendance exceeded what we had expected,” Martin noted in a recent phone interview.
 Roanoke finished last year with an average home attendance of 3,136, which ranked 5th in the league.

 “We’ve been selling season tickets, and single game tickets will go on sale September 20th,” Martin added.
 “This year we will have 8 giveaway nights that will include everything from bobble heads to celebrating 50 years since the beginning of professional hockey in the Roanoke Valley.”